menu

 You should eventually start mixing fresh food, such as meat, fish or vegetables, with the commercial dry feed.
 Beware of forbidden foods for dogs.
 Some people ask about a raw diet for a German shepherd puppy, but we recommend these such foods should always be cooked and never given to a dog raw.
 Avoid chicken, rabbit and fish bones, as they can shatter and harm a dog’s teeth.

-Wet food should be given in moderation because given in excess, it can cause the development of plaque and cause the dog’s feces to smell.
+Even the best wet food for a German Shepherd should be given in moderation because it can cause the development of plaque and cause the dog’s feces to smell when given in excess.
 Meanwhile, treats for dogs should only be used as positive reinforcement during their training and learning period, never as a food supplement.

 Under no circumstances should you give your German Shepherd, or any dog, human food leftovers.
 Human food contains salt, sugar and seasoning contents which are very harmful to a dog's health.
 In addition, if you do offer your dog your food, it will pester you during meals[1].
 For more, take a look at some of the harmful effects of treating a dog like a human.